-The highest ranking model from the AICc model selection had both treatment and average temperature as predictor variables (AICc = 109.1, weight = 0.60; Table 3).
-The conditional and marginal coefficient of determination for this model was $R^2 = 0.268$ , with all variables statistically significant (Table 4).
-No other models were within a $\Delta$ AICc of two.
+The highest-ranking model from the AIC_c model selection had both treatment and average temperature as predictor variables (AIC_c=109.1, weight=0.60; Table 3).
+The conditional and marginal coefficient of determination for this model was R^2 =0.268, with all variables statistically significant (Table 4).
+No other models were within a Δ AIC_c of 2.

-In addition to injury scores, injuries from stringers were qualitatively described for each surviving fish immediately and after the 48 hour holding period.
+In addition to injury scores, injuries from stringers were qualitatively described for each surviving fish immediately and after the 48-h holding period.
 During both assessment periods, common injuries among metal stringer treatments included small upper or lower jaw lacerations.
 Fish with stringers through the operculum typically had extreme lower jaw swelling and bruising (Figure 2B), visibly pale gills, lesions on the operculum, and abrasion to gill filaments.
-Among lower jaw located treatments, the only visible injury were the puncture wounds where the stringer was fixed through the lower mouth floor.
-In all cases, this hole expanded much larger than the initial puncture with skin loss around the area.
+Among treatments located in the lower jaw, the only visible injuries were the puncture wounds where the stringer was fixed through the lower mouth floor.
+In all cases, this hole expanded to much larger than the initial puncture with skin loss around the area.